Hi! Thanks for reading my bio.

 MOSES FRENCK is an experienced media and communications professional, with more than 25 years in radio, newspapers, magazines, video, digital media and experiential retail.

-A former journalist and longtime editorial manager — with stints having launched a startup in the 2000s and owning a flight school business for five years — Moses’s roles have ranged from radio news writer and announcer, daily newspaper reporter, magazine editor and video producer, to general management at startups and established companies in offline and digital environments.
+A former journalist and longtime editorial manager — with stints having launched a digital video startup in the 2000s and owning a flight school business for five years — Moses’s roles have ranged from radio news writer and announcer, daily newspaper reporter, magazine editor and video producer, to general management at startups and established companies in offline and digital environments.

 Known as a strategic and creative problem solver, Moses helps companies and investment firms navigate the ever-changing media and digital landscapes while helping brands optimize their communications, editorial strategies and content operations to engage and grow their audiences and enhance revenue streams.